Research Partners

 🎯 Description:

-Collaborated on the SNSF Sinergia project “In situ monitoring in additive manufacturing of metals and alloys based on artificial intelligence” (CRSII5_193799), alongside EPFL, PSI, and Empa.
-Contributed to high-level research in AM monitoring using AI.
-Also involved in teaching and curriculum design for EPFL’s Master's course “Materials Processing with Intelligent Systems” and mentoring graduate students.
+Participated in the SNSF Sinergia project “In situ monitoring in additive manufacturing of metals and alloys based on artificial intelligence” (CRSII5_193799), with partners including EPFL, PSI, and Empa.
+Contributed to AI-based monitoring systems and taught in EPFL’s Master's course “Materials Processing with Intelligent Systems.”
+Also supervised graduate students and supported curriculum development.

 👨🏫 Focus Areas: